Table of Contents

 Tube:

-It is a material made of rubber and consists of a valve that is pressurized by means of air so that it can inflate as needed and can fit properly into the tire.
+It is a material made of rubber and consists of a valve that is pressurized by means of air so that it can inflate as needed and fit properly into the tire.

-It has the disadvantage that whenever there is a puncture, air will be suddenly lost from the inner tube, the tire and also from the valve region.
+It has the disadvantage that whenever there is a puncture, air will be suddenly lost from the inner tube, the tire, and also from the valve region.

 It is a composite rubber material and acts like most automobiles.
 Engine power must be transmitted to the wheels through the axles so that the vehicle can move smoothly.